microsoft/STL/docs/ISSUE_TEMPLATE/bug_report.md

 to the right place are there.

 **Command line test case**
+STL version (GitHub commit or Visual Studio version):

 ```
+C:\Users\billy\Desktop>type repro.cpp
 #include <iostream>

 int main() {
+    // Peplace this program with one demonstrating your actual bug report,
+    // along with the following compilation command.
+Please leave compiler
+    // version banners in the output (don't use /nologo), and include output of
+    // your test program, if any.
     std::cout << "test failure\n";
 }

+C:\Users\billy\Desktop>cl /EHsc /W4 /WX .\repro.cpp
+Microsoft (R) C/C++ Optimizing Compiler Version 19.23.28019.1 for x64
+Copyright (C) Microsoft Corporation.
+All rights reserved.

+repro.cpp
+Microsoft (R) Incremental Linker Version 14.23.28019.1
+Copyright (C) Microsoft Corporation.
+All rights reserved.

+/out:repro.exe
+repro.obj

+C:\Users\billy\Desktop>.\repro.exe
+test failure
 ```

 **Expected behavior**
 A clear and concise description of what you expected to happen.
+Alternately, include static_asserts or asserts in your test case above.

 **Additional context**
 Add any other context about the problem here.